The Ins and Outs of a Service-Oriented Architecture (SOA)

 Microservices vs. SOA

-Microservices are a variant of SOA and a method to develop an application by way of composing application from smaller modular components or services.
+Microservices are a variant of SOA and a method to develop an application by way of composing application from smaller modular components or multiple services.
 Each component has specific tasks and functions that it must support via APIs.
 Take an SOA and break it down into smaller services in order to perform a set goal.
 Microservices considered a more granular and flexible way of architecting and designing applications and services then an SOA.

 Microservices were designed to capitalize on the world of cloud computing, and have been considered a way to build out and expand an SOA.
 Microservices are individual, thin, smaller services that communicate with each other through APIs.
 Let’s take a look at some of the key differences between an SOA and microservices.